alexzhc/alexzhc-hotmail.com/README.md

 <br/>Ref: https://github.com/tasket/wyng-backup

 ### Scheduler extension
-Replace volume node affinity with a scheduler extention to schedule the pod on the node with local volume access (diskfull), and if not possible schedule the pod on the node with remote volume access (diskless), similar to Stork.
+Replace volume node affinity with a scheduler extention to schedule the pod on the node with local volume access (diskfull), and if not possible schedule the pod on the node with remote volume access (diskless), similar to basic function of Stork.
 >Ref: https://kubernetes.io/docs/concepts/scheduling/scheduling-framework/

 ## Technical Stack